What are layouts in Android Studio?

 On all screen sizes, on both portrait and landscape orientation, the positioning of each element will be the same, in the corner.
 The code for the above layout can be found below.

-What is a Linear Layout ( horizontal and vertical ) in Android Studio?
+What are Linear Layouts in Android Studio?

 This is by far the easiest-to-use layout.
 The best part about this layout is that everything looks organized and it takes the least time to apply.
 Because of its high efficiency, I’ll be using a LinearLayout for the majority of my future tutorials.
 Take a look at the interface below.